 The CSLB has offices throughout various cities and processes applications on a daily basis for those looking to get the California state contractors license.

 All of the following entities must be licensed in California:

 Section 1 – Business Name and Address

-In this section you will identify the name and address of your business a long will other basic information which you want associated with your license.
+In this section, you will identify the name and address of your business along will other basic information which you want to be associated with your license.

 Basically what you need to understand about this section is that whatever you put here is what people will see when they search your license.

 It is also what appears through CSLB's new public data portal.
 Key points to remember for this section are:

 - Don't use the word “and” or “&” unless you are applying as a partnership.
 So for example.